 The square-root Klein-Gordon operator, $\sqrt{m^2 - \nabla^2}$, is a non-local operator with a natural scale inversely proportional to the mass (the Compton wavelength).
-The fact that there is a natural scale in the operator as well as the fact that the single particle theory for the Coulomb potential, $V(r) = -Ze^2/r$, yields a different eigenvalue spectrum from either the Dirac Hamiltonian or the Klein-Gordon Hamiltonian indicates that this operator is truly distinct from either of the other two Hamiltonians (all three single-particle Hamiltonians have eigenspectra for the 1s states that converge at small atomic numbers, $Z \rightarrow 0$, but diverge from each other at large Z).
-We see no fundamental reason to exclude negative energy states from a "square-root" propagation law and we find several possible Hamiltonians associated with $\sqrt{m^2 - \nabla^2}$ which include both positive and negative energy plane wave states.
-Depending on the specific Hamiltonian, it is possible to satisfy the equations of motion with commutators or anticommutators.
-However, for the scalar case considered, only the Hamiltonian that requires commutation rules has a stable vacuum.
+There is no fundamental reason to exclude negative energy states from a "squareroot" propagation law.
+We find several possible Hamiltonians associated with $\sqrt{m^2 - \nabla^2}$ which include both positive and negative energy plane wave states.
+It is possible to satisfy the equations of motion with commutators or anticommutators.
+For the scalar case, only the canonical commutation rules yield a stable vacuum.
 We investigate microscopic causality for the commutator of the Hamiltonian density.
-Also we find that despite the non-local dependence of the energy density on the field operators, the commutators of the physical observables vanish for space-like separations.
-This result extends the application of Pauli's1 result to the non-local case.
+We find that despite the non-local dependence of the energy density on the field operators, the commutators of the physical observables vanish for space-like separations.
+Hence, Pauli's result [1] can be extended to the non-local case.
 Pauli explicitly excluded $\sqrt{m^2 - \nabla^2}$ because this operator acts non-locally in the coordinate space.
-We investigate the problems with applying minimal coupling to the square-root equation and why this method of interactions is inconsistent with the exponential shift property of the square-root operator and the demand for gauge-invariance.
 The Mandelstam representation offers the possibility of avoiding the difficulties inherent in minimal coupling (Lorentz invariance and gauge-invariance).
 We also compute the propagators for the scattering problem and investigate the solutions of the square-root equation in the Aharonov-Bohm problem.